 PLANT MATERIAL TYPE MINIMUM SIZE [1]

-Shade Tree 2.5 in. caliper and 12 ft. tall

 Evergreen/Coniferous Tree 6 ft. tall

 Ornamental/Small Understory Tree

 Single-stem Tree 2 in. caliper

 Multi-stem Tree 1.5 in. caliper

 Shrub 3-gallon container size and 18 in. tall

-TABLENOTES

 TABLE NOTES

-- [1] The Planning Director may vary the minimum size by up to 20 percent to account for variation among allowed genera and species. - [2] The caliper or diameter of trees shall be measured six inches from the ground level up to a four-inch caliper diameter and at 12 inches for four-inch caliper diameter or greater.
+[1] The Planning Director may vary the minimum size by up to 20 percent to account for variation among allowed genera and species.

+[2] The caliper or diameter of trees shall be measured six inches from the ground level up to a four-inch caliper diameter and at 12 inches for four-inch caliper diameter or greater.